 90% of those affected are women and famous sufferers include Cardiff City footballer, Stephen McPhail and Venus Williams.

 People with Sjögrens typically suffer not just with dry eyes but a dry mouth too.
 Other parts of the body can be affected too including lungs, joints, vagina and the gastro-intestinal tract.

 Sjögrens symptoms include:

-In Sjogrens, the body’s own white blood cells mistakenly attack it’s the moisture producing glands, causing damage to them.
+In Sjogrens, the body's own white blood cells mistakenly attack its moisture producing glands, causing damage to them.
 This causes a decrease in the level of secretions such as tear and saliva that are produced.